I’m a big believer in sticky notes. You can easily move them around. Write whatever you want on them. And they come in

 That’s also my approach with coaching—be flexible, get creative, and consider different points of view.
 You’ll often see me handing out a stack of sticky notes in meetings and workshops.

 I also believe in listening.
 I listen carefully to a client’s story, the things that keep them up at night, what keeps them away from their families and free time.
 And then I ask the right questions to help us find the answers.
 I’ve worked tirelessly in business management for over 30 years, so I’ve seen lots of different scenarios.
 That means I have plenty of stories to pull from to find the right path for a client.

 And I do love stories.
 I’m an avid reader, and I get inspiration from pages of books.
 (I’ve also been known to give books as gifts to new friends and clients!)
-Along with reading, my approach to coaching comes from my certification with Metronome United and my financial background.
-Since I was Controller/CFO for more than 20 years, I can apply thoughtful insight into building a healthy, financially-stable company with my clients.
+Along with reading, my approach to coaching comes from my certification with Metronomics and my financial background.
+Since I was Controller/CFO for more than 20 years, I can apply thoughtful insight into building a healthy, financially stable company with my clients.

 Being a business coach is not just a career for me.
 I regularly hold impromptu sessions with friends.
 I present educational workshops to local entrepreneurial communities.
-I’ve served different leadership roles in Rotary International.
-When I am watching one of my kids’ baseball games, music recitals or school musicals, I’m reminded of the power in working as a team to discover new things together.
+I’ve served in different leadership roles at Rotary International.
+When I am watching one of my kids’ baseball games, music recitals, or school musicals, I’m reminded of the power of working as a team to discover new things together.

 Knowing that we can achieve great things together, like higher profitability, more cohesive teams, and better cash flow, we’re all able to serve our communities in even greater ways.